Didius Julianus

-Marcus Didius Julianus (/ˈdɪdiəs/; 29 January 133 or 137 – 2 June 193) was Roman emperor from March to June 193, during the Year of the Five Emperors.
+Marcus Didius Julianus (/ˈdɪdiəs/; 29 January 133 – 2 June 193) was Roman emperor from March to June 193, during the Year of the Five Emperors.
 Julianus had a promising political career, governing several provinces, including Dalmatia and Germania Inferior, and defeated the Chauci and Chatti, two invading Germanic tribes.
 He was even appointed to the consulship in 175 along with Pertinax as a reward, before being demoted by Commodus.
 After this demotion, his early, promising political career languished.

 Julianus ascended the throne after buying it from the Praetorian Guard, who had assassinated his predecessor Pertinax.
 A civil war ensued in which three rival generals laid claim to the imperial throne.
 Septimius Severus, commander of the legions in Pannonia and the nearest of the generals to Rome, marched on the capital, gathering support along the way and routing cohorts of the Praetorian Guard Julianus sent to meet him.
 Abandoned by the Senate and the Praetorian Guard, Julianus was killed by a soldier in the palace and succeeded by Severus.

 Early life

 Julianus was born to Quintus Petronius Didius Severus and Aemilia Clara.
 His father came from a prominent family in Mediolanum, modern-day Milan, and his mother was a North African woman of Roman descent, from a family of consular rank.
 His brothers were Didius Proculus and Didius Nummius Albinus.
-His date of birth was 29 January, the year given as 133 by Cassius Dio and 137 by the Historia Augusta.
+His date of birth was 29 January, the year was 133 according to Cassius Dio and 137 by the less reliable Historia Augusta.
 Didius Julianus was raised by Domitia Calvilla, mother of the emperor Marcus Aurelius.
 With Domitia's help, he was appointed at a very early age to the vigintivirate, the first step towards public distinction.
-He married a Roman woman named Manlia Scantilla, and sometime around 153, she bore him a daughter, Didia Clara, their only child.
+He married a Roman woman named Manlia Scantilla, and sometime around 153, they had a daughter, Didia Clara, their only child.

 Imperial service

 In succession Julianus held the offices of quaestor and aedile, and then, around 162, was named as praetor.
 He was nominated to the command of the Legio XXII Primigenia in Mogontiacum (now Mainz).
 In 170, he became praefectus of Gallia Belgica and served for five years.
-After repelling an invasion by the Chauci, a tribe dwelling in the drainage basin of the river Scheldt, the northwestern coastal area of present-day Germany, he was raised to the consulship in 175 along with Pertinax.
+After repelling an invasion by the Chauci, a tribe dwelling in the drainage basin of the river Weser, the northwestern coastal area of present-day Germany, he was raised to the consulship in 175 along with Pertinax.
 He further distinguished himself in a campaign against the Chatti, governed Dalmatia and Germania Inferior.
 He was then made prefect, charged with distributing money to the poor of Italy.
 Modern historians generally consider this a demotion for political reasons, as Commodus, the Roman Emperor at the time, feared Julianus' growing power.
 It was around this time that he was charged with having conspired against the life of Commodus, but the jury acquitted him and instead punished his accuser.
 Afterwards, he governed Bithynia and succeeded Pertinax as the proconsul of North Africa.